mtellal/ft_transcendence/README.md

   - 'waitingforP2' if a game is created and we're waiting for another player
   - 'foundGame': if a pending game is found
   - 'GameStart': When the game is ready (two players joined)

+- 'joinInvite': Takes a gameId as parameter.
+Uses the same events as 'join'.
+However, the match will only start if both users are connected to the game socket and joined the room.

 - 'cancel': Deletes a matchmaking game

 - 'moveUp': takes a roomId (number) as parameter